PromptBit/partbolt-help-articles/_articles/import-bom-from-csv.md

 ---
-title: Import a Bill of Materials from CSV
+title: Importing a Bill of Materials from CSV
 layout: article
 description: Learn how easy it is to import a Bill of Materials (BOM) from external software into a PartBolt project.
 ---